-Double-writes are a common problem when building an application.
-This occurs when the same file is written at least twice during a build.
-This could be because 2 different projects are outputting the same files, so you are doing unneeded work.
-Thus, the build is slower than it needs to be.
-Also, it may break some incremental builds.
+Double-writes are a common build problem that occurs when the same file is written more than once during a build.
+This typically happens when two different projects output the same files, causing unnecessary work that slows down the build and can break incremental builds.

-MSBuild can detect files written multiple times during compilation, so you can spot issues quickly.
-You can even detect double-writes in your CI builds.
+MSBuild can detect files written multiple times during a build, letting you spot issues quickly, including in CI pipelines.

 First, you need to generate a binary log file.